 According to the view widely held by scholars even today, the mythical material from Sub-Saharan Africa exists in isolation from the, much studied, mythical parallels across Eurasia and into the Americas.
-12 It is high time to discard this misconception (as comparativists like Frobenius and Baumann said we should, already in the first half of the last century).
+It is high time to discard this misconception (as comparativists like Frobenius and Baumann said we should, already in the first half of the last century).
 An examination of the Narrative Complexes constructed for the African material shows very considerable parallelism with Ancient Greek, Ancient Egyptian, and Biblical mythical themes.
 As has been stressed by exponents of Afrocentricity, especially and most vocally in recent years, there is much parallelism between the sub-Saharan African mythical material, and that of Ancient Egypt.
 Although Afrocentricity has often boiled down to Egyptocentricity, it would be myopic to try and explain away the African/Egyptian parallels one-sidedly as paramount cultural influence emanating from historic Ancient Egypt upon the African continent, or of sub-Saharan Africa upon Ancient Egypt - the latter monocausal explanation would leave the unmistakable Egyptian parallels with West, Central, and South Asia totally unaccounted for.
 It is much more attractive to explain these parallels on the basis of the idea that both Ancient Egypt and sub-Saharan Africa participated in an ongoing process of myth formation, diffusion and transformation, going back in time all the way to the Out-of-Africa migration (c.
-140,000 BP) and (inside Africa) even further, and stretching all over the Old World (and spilling over into the New World) - and also involving, among others, Ancient Greece and the Biblical world.
+150,000 BP) and (inside Africa) even further, and stretching all over the Old World (and spilling over into the New World) - and also involving, among others, Ancient Greece and the Biblical world.

 Meanwhile we must realise that the detour across South and East Asia, taking over 100,000 years, has not been the only way for pre-Out-of-Africa themes to travel from sub-Saharan Africa to Egypt and to Europe.
-There was also the direct northbound movement B of Figures I and 2, but with a certain time lag as compared to the 'mainstream' process via South East Asia, because Anatomically Modern Humans had to arrive in the Mediterranean, in Europe, and in Central Asia in the first place before they could receive the north-ward-bound diffusion of the pre-Out-of-Africa package; while the palaeoanthropological record for the Levant is contradictory and suggests Anatomically Modern Humans to have been present there 100,000 BP, in most of Europe their entry can be dated at only 40,000 BP.
+It must have done so with a certain time lag as compared to the 'mainstream' process via South East Asia, because Anatomically Modern Humans had to arrive in the Mediterranean and in Europe in the first place before they could receive the northward-bound diffusion of the pre-Out-of-Africa package; while the palaeoanthropological record for the Levant is contradictory and suggests Anatomically Modern Humans to have been present there 100,000 BP, in most of Europe their entry can be dated at only 40,000 BP.
 The pre-Out-of-Africa package percolated through Africa northward also after the Out-of-Africa Exodus.
 Therefore we must be prepared to explain such manifestations of the pre-Out-of-Africa Narrative Complexes (4, 10, and 13) as we can find in the Eastern Mediterranean region and in West Asia from the Neolithic onwards, as